Al-Hadi: Family

+Policies and events

+Military and Defence policies

 His short reign was fraught with numerous military conflicts.
 The revolt of Husayn ibn Ali ibn Hasan broke out when Husayn declared himself caliph in Medina.

-Shortly after caliph al-Mahdi died in July 785, Husayn and his followers rose in revolt at Medina, hoping to take advantage of the as yet unstable position of al-Mahdi's successor, al-Hadi.
+Shortly after caliph al-Mahdi died, Husayn and his followers rose in revolt at Medina, hoping to take advantage of the as yet unstable position of al-Mahdi's successor, al-Hadi.
 Probably on 16 May 786, Husayn and his fellow conspirators tried to seize control of Medina.
 At the Mosque of the Prophet, Husayn took the pulpit, symbolically dressed in white and wearing a white turban, and received the allegiance of is followers, with the laqab of al-Murtaḍā min Āl Muḥammad, 'the One pleasing to God from the house of Muhammad'.

 The rebels failed to rally the ordinary people to their cause, however, and were quickly confronted by the local garrison.
 Over the following days, the partisans of the Alids (al-Mubayyiḍa, the 'wearers of white') and the Abbasids (al-Musawwida, the 'wearers of black') clashed repeatedly, but the latter emerged victorious, confining the Alids and their partisans to the precinct of the Great Mosque.
 With his uprising clearly a failure, Husayn left the city for Mecca on 28 May, with some 300 followers.

 On 11 June 786, at the wadi of Fakhkh, some 4 km northwest of Mecca, Husayn's small force encountered the Abbasid army, under the command of a number of Abbasid princes who had been present in the city with their armed retinues for the Hajj.
 In the ensuing battle, Husayn and over a hundred of his followers were killed, and many taken prisoner.
 Many Alids managed to escape the battle by mingling with the Hajj pilgrims.
 Among them were Idris and Yahya, the brothers of Muhammad al-Nafs al-Zakiyya.

 Al-Hadi crushed the rebellion and killed Husayn and many of his followers but Idris bin Abdallah, a cousin of Husayn, escaped and aided by Wadih, the Egyptian postal manager, reached coastal Maghreb. where he later founded the Idrisi state in 788.

 Al-Hadi also crushed a Kharijite rebellion and repelled a Byzantine invasion.
 The Abbasid armies actually seized some territory from the latter.